AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 # [Economy Systems](../EconomySystems.md) - Creating Willingness-To-Pay Prediction Model

 Hello guys!
-Today, I will be showing you on how to create a retention-based model that could predict the likelihood of a player would purchase an item for a particular price.
+Today, I will be showing you on how to create a pricing-based model that could predict the likelihood of a player would purchase an item for a particular price.

 Currently, you need these to produce the model: